LucasSantana-Dev/finance-control/README.md

 - **Cache**: Redis 7 with Spring Cache abstraction
 - **Security**: Spring Security with JWT authentication
 - **Rate Limiting**: Bucket4j with Redis backend
+- **Realtime Messaging**: Supabase Realtime for live updates and notifications
 - **Monitoring**: Sentry for error tracking and performance monitoring
 - **Health Checks**: Custom health indicators for database, Redis, and configuration
 - **Metrics**: Application metrics with performance monitoring and alerting